Updated by Cath Coleman 30.01.18

 Other career paths include:

-Mother and Infant Mental Health Services (MIMHS),
+A specialist nurse in Child and Adolescent Mental Health Services (CAMHS), or Mother and Infant Mental Health Services (MIMHS),

 Further experience, education and training can lead to a Band 7 position as ward manager, Advanced Nurse Practitioner (ANP), Clinical Nurse Specialist (CNS) or as a nurse consultant.

 Further training could lead you to a career as a Non-Medical Independent Prescriber (NIP), working in areas such as substance abuse or ADHD services in assessing, and prescribing and educating patients as a CNS.

 Alternative career paths for RMNs include research nursing, working to improve best practice within an NHS trust, or for private clinics or universities in their specialist area.

 Talking therapies is another option as further training in therapies such as Cognitive Behavioural Therapy (CBT) can lead to work as a practitioner with Improving Access to Psychological Therapies (IAPT).

 There are careers for RMNs interested in education, as mentor to junior staff, university student preceptor nurse, or as lecturer in colleges or universities.

 This is usually after completing further education at Masters level.